codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/publish-jar.md

 You can define the version of Maven/JDK you want to use by picking the appropriate image from Dockerhub, or using any of your own images (even from [external registries]({{site.baseurl}}/docs/docker-registries/external-docker-registries/)).

+Note the use of the two user-defined environment variables passed to `server.password` and `server.username`.
+You will need to define those yourself.
+See the documentation on [User Procided Variables]({{site.baseurl}}/docs/codefresh-yaml/variables/#user-provided-variables).
 {% include image.html
 lightbox="true"
 file="/images/learn-by-example/java/publish-jar-pipeline.png"